-For more than 38 years, Ashley Addiction Treatment has helped people find freedom from addiction with an empathetic approach to recovery based on its founders’ philosophies.
+For 40 years, Ashley Addiction Treatment has helped people find freedom from addiction with an empathetic approach to recovery based on its founders’ philosophies.

 It started with a friendship.

 Ashley Addiction Treatment founders Father Joseph C. Martin and Mae Ashley Abraham accidentally met at one of Father Martin’s award-winning “chalk talks” at Johns Hopkins University in 1964.
 Mae, who was struggling with alcoholism at the time, had come to hear a talk on alcoholism by Senator Harold Hughes.
 However, a Catholic priest came in the senator’s place — much to Mae’s disappointment as a devout Baptist.
 In the talk, Father Martin identified alcoholism as a disease, not a moral failing, and did so without preaching or demoralizing.
 That day, Mae was finally able to accept herself and her addiction.

 “Father Martin removed the stigma and shame from me about my alcoholism,” said Mae in a 2008 interview with the Baltimore Sun.
 “And I vowed that never again would I allow anyone or even myself to make me feel ashamed of what happened to me.”

 In the years following, Mae and Father Martin became close friends.
 Father Martin eventually moved in with Mae and her husband and continued to give his talks.
 One day, when Mae and Father Martin were returning home from a speech, Mae planted the first roots of the future Ashley Addiction Treatment.

 “Father, you can talk until you die.
 But then what?”
 Mae asked Father Martin.
 “Why don’t we build a treatment center where everything you stand for can go on, where laypeople can get the kind of treatment priests got from (Austin Ripley) at Guest House?”
 Guest House was where Father Martin went in 1958 to seek help for his alcoholism.